 Now, three wedding rings later, I have a story to share about each.
 Don’t go anywhere, you are about to hear the Tale of the Three Wedding Rings.

 In the Spring of 1972, I was 21 years old, and my high school sweetheart, Tootie Smith, was 20.
 Having dated for three years, marriage was constantly on our minds.
 As I have often recounted, Tootie was tired of getting chased and ready to get caught!
 Though not yet formally engaged, we ordered wedding rings from a jeweler.
 Two months later, we began arguing over when to get married.
-She wanted to set a date, but with two years left for me to graduate Georgia Tech, I wanted to wait.
+She wanted to set a date, but with two years left before I would graduate Georgia Tech, I wanted to wait.
 Frustrated, with tempers flaring and regretful words exchanged, we stopped discussing marriage.
 The next week I returned the engagement ring to the jeweler.
 I was stuck with the wedding band as it was a special order.

 By late June, I realized that our argument was silly, and I purposed to propose marriage as soon as possible.
 The July 4th weekend found the Smith family camping at Lake Sinclair east of Atlanta.
-Invited to join them, I arose Saturday morning, drove to the jeweler to buy back the engagement ring and headed toward the lake.
+Invited to join them, I arose Saturday morning, drove to the jeweler to buy back the still-available engagement ring and headed toward the lake.
 No doubt I could have picked a more romantic way to propose, but as soon as I arrived, I grabbed Tootie’s hand, pulled her back behind the tents, beside a pickup truck and a boat trailer, got down on a knee and popped the question.
 When she finally overcame her shock, and ignoring the mosquitos and smells of the fish camp, she responded with an enthusiastic yes.
 Expecting me to suggest a long engagement, she was floored when I suggested Labor Day Weekend…less than 60 days away.

 We inscribed our golden symbols of everlasting love with a special reminder.
 “All things pass.”
 Not exactly the romantic phrase that comes to mind when you think of wedding ring inscriptions.
 But it served to remind us that all things will pass away except God’s love for us and our love for each other.
 I fully expected to wear this ring forever.
 How was I to know that years later, life would throw me a knuckleball.